isultane/summercourses/README.md

 - #### 03/07/2019: The mideterm exam will be held on Wednesday 10/07/2019 (10:00 a.m. - 11:00 a.m.).
 - 04/07/2019: Lab-01 solutions uploaded.
 - 06/07/2019: Slides for Chapter 04 has been uploaded.
+- 09/07/2019: Midterm exam will cover Chapters 1, 2 and 3 ONLY.
+Good luck!

 NOTE: This page will be updated frequently